EJ-Lan/OdinsProject/README.md

 * Any other helpful material

 ## Projects
-All the projects from the odins project are on seperate repositories but the course material/practice are in this repository
+All the projects from the odins project foundations are on seperate repositories but the course material/practice are in this repository